Top 100 Universities in the UK 2026 (Full List)

 The University of Bristol is one of the top 100 universities in the United Kingdom.
 Established in 1909, it has a rich history of success in Education.
 It also has a solid reputation for its research excellence framework.
 All these make it possible to produce notable alumni like physicist Paul Dirac, author Angela Carter, and actor Simon Pegg.

 Bristol provides world-class campus facilities and features the city’s iconic landmarks, like the Clifton Suspension Bridge.
-The campus’s other remarkable features include the Wills Memorial Building and Victoria Rooms.
+The campus’s other remarkable features include the Wills Memorial Building and the Victoria Rooms.
 Bristol has a 32% acceptance rate for international students.
 As a result, Bristol has a diverse community.
-All in all, the university is become a top choice for international students.
+All in all, the university has become a top choice for international students.

 10. University of St Andrews